Qualified Accounts 2020 contribution limits for your 401(k), 403(b), or a 457 plan have increased…

 Although there could be additional changes that occur at any time, here are the issues to consider now:

-- You may consider using withholding from W-2’s, Social Security benefits, pension payments, IRA distributions, and/or other qualified distribution payments received to meet any underestimated tax penalties.
-Check with you tax preparer or contact us to discuss a strategy.
+- You may consider utilizing withholding from W-2’s, Social Security benefits, pension payments, IRA distributions, and/or other qualified distribution payments received to meet any underestimated tax penalties.
+We encourage you to check with your tax preparer or contact us to discuss your unique strategy.

 Please stay safe and healthy and always call us if we can assist in any way.